Yantai: Opening as a port

-Award-winning Chefoo bobbin lace was produced following the introduction of the craft by British missionaries, reportedly becoming a popular export.
+Awardwinning Chefoo bobbin lace was produced following the introduction of the craft by British missionaries, reportedly becoming a popular export.
 Chefoo lace was exhibited at the 1904 St. Louis World's Fair.

 Yantai received German economic activities and investments for about 20 years.
 In the run-up to the First World War, its trade continued to grow (Note: Total imports and exports were valued at £2,724,000 in 1880, £4,228,000 in 1899, and £4,909,908 in 1904.
 The 905 vessels in 1895 had a total tonnage of 835,248; the 1842 in 1905 held 1,492,514 tons.) but was limited by the poor roads of the area's hinterland and the necessity of using pack animals for portage.
 The trade items remained largely the same as before.
 After the Germans were defeated by Allied forces in World War I, Qingdao and Yantai were occupied by the Japanese, who turned Yantai into a summer station for their Asian fleet.
 They also set up a trading establishment in the town.
 The different foreign influences that shaped this city are explored at the Yantai Museum, which used to be a guild hall.
-However, the city's colourful history has not left a distinctive architectural mark, there has never been a foreign concession, and though there are a few grand 19th-century European buildings, most of the town is of much more recent origin.
+However, the city's colorful history has not left a distinctive architectural mark, there has never been a foreign concession, and though there are a few grand 19th-century European buildings, most of the town is of much more recent origin.
 After 1949, the town's name was changed from Chefoo to Yantai, and it was opened to the world as an ice-free trade port in 1984.